notlose/react-native-spring-carousel/README.md

 # react-native-spring-carousel

-# Carousel component for React Native implemented by View
-# support IOS and Android
+Carousel component for React Native implemented by View Support IOS and Android

 ## Install